Conditional statements and loops allow you to control the flow of execution in your Python programs based on certain conditions.

 Loops

 Loops allow you to repeat a block of code multiple times.
-Python supports two types of loops: for loops and while loops.
+Python supports two types of loops: for

 For Loop

-The for loop is used to iterate over a sequence (such as a list, tuple, or string) or other iterable objects.
+loop is used to iterate over a sequence (such as a list, tuple, or string) or other iterable objects.
 Here’s an example:

 fruits = ["apple", "banana", "cherry"]